 The most important part of your application for an MPhil or PhD degree is the research proposal and it is the primary element on which your application is assessed.
 Applicants are expected to have consulted the Institute in order to discuss their proposed research (ideally by first submitting a draft research proposal and a curriculum vitae) before submitting the formal application, and you should be prepared to revise your proposed research project in the light of such consultation.

 As is the case with all PhDs, the PhD in law is awarded for proof of original hypothesis.
 The PhD in law is an individually researched, sustained piece of original writing, equivalent to a sole-authored monograph.
-The Institute and prospective doctoral supervisors therefore look for evidence (in the research proposal) that the applicant is able to prove an original hypothesis and do so by making an original, complex argument in a structured and lucid manner within the normal period of study (e.g. 3-4 years of full time study).
+The Institute and prospective doctoral supervisors, therefore, look for evidence (in the research proposal) that the applicant is able to prove an original hypothesis and do so by making an original, complex argument in a structured and lucid manner within the normal period of study (e.g. 3-4 years of full time study).
 In particular, we require a research proposal of around 2000-3000 words which covers the following points:

 The Research Proposal is expected to be written in a style which suggests the applicant is able to write in clear, scholarly manner and can sustain an argument over the length of a PhD thesis (100,000 words).

 Your research proposal will be reviewed by our Director of Research and relevant member of academic staff.
 If a member of our staff is available and willing to supervise the proposed research you will be invited to submit a formal application.
 A final decision will be made following receipt of your full application and supporting documentation; you may also be asked to undertake an interview – this may be in person, over the telephone or via Skype).
 If the full application (and all required documentation), meets IALS entry requirements, a formal offer of admission will follow.